Understanding the Different Parts of Medicare

 Part A (Hospital Insurance)

-Gives coverage for inpatient care in hospitals, skilled nursing facility care, hospice care, and home health care.
+- Original Medicare: Gives coverage for inpatient care in hospitals, skilled nursing facility care, hospice care, and home health care.

 - When you apply for Medicare; you will be automatically enrolled,

-- It covers in-home hospice care but does not cover a stay in a hospice facility.
+- It covers in-home hospice care, but does not cover a stay in a hospice facility.

 Fees

-- In 2021, the deductible was $1,484
+- In 2024, the deductible is $1,632

 - Coinsurance costs might apply.